Frequently Asked Questions

 No. Joule Sunflow-E is chemically identical to ethanol on the market today.
 It differs in the way that it is produced- requiring no biomass feedstocks.
 Joule Sunflow-D is composed of diesel-range, paraffinic alkanes, and can therefore be blended with conventional diesel in high concentrations of 50% or more.
 Neither product will require changes to existing infrastructure.

 No. Biodiesel and diesel are two distinct forms of fuel, with different chemical composition, manufacturing processes and market opportunities.
 At a molecular level, biodiesel is composed of fatty alkyl esters, whereas diesel is composed of hydrocarbons.
 Although Joule has the technical capability to produce both forms of fuel, we are developing diesel – not biodiesel.
-This distinction is important for a several reasons.

 How does Joule calculate production of up to 25,000 gal/ethanol and 15,000 gal/diesel per acre per year?